 When the deliveries are completed, the international logistics agent provides shipping itineraries to the Procurement & Logistics Department.
 The Procurement & Logistics Department chooses an option based on price and transit time and confirms this option to the logistics agent.

 The Procurement & Logistics Department submits the following documents to the transporter/forwarding agent: Supplier invoice and packing list with batch number and shelf life for medicines, certificat de don/free gift certificate.
 The logistics agent books the chosen transport option and starts the export customs clearance process.
-The logistics agent prepares the shipment physically and, if required,and places a the temperature controlling device in the container or between the boxes in case of airfreight (see Policy for temperature monitoring and control during transport, Quality Manual § 4.8 ; ).
+The logistics agent prepares the shipment physically and places the temperature controlling device in the container or between the boxes in case of airfreight (see Policy for temperature monitoring and control during transport, Quality Manual § 4.8 ; ).
 The international logistics agent hands over the shipment to the airline for air freight or to the shipping company for sea freight.

 The international logistics agent provides shipping documents (Airway Bill or Bill of Lading, FERI (for seafreight, if applicable)) to Procurement & Logistics Department.